ezsystems/commerce-documentation/docs/guide/customers/customers_api/customer_profile_data_components/customer_profile_data_services.md

 ## CustomerProfileDataServiceInterface

-`\Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\CustomerProfileDataServiceInterface`
+`CustomerProfileDataServiceInterface` (`Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\CustomerProfileDataServiceInterface`)

-The general interface for any customer profile data service.
+is the general interface for any customer profile data service.

 ## AbstractCustomerProfileDataService

-`\Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\AbstractCustomerProfileDataService`
+`AbstractCustomerProfileDataService` (`Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\AbstractCustomerProfileDataService`)

-Abstract customer profile data service implementation which provides helper methods for deriving services.
+is the abstract customer profile data service implementation which provides helper methods for derivative services.

 ## EzErpCustomerProfileDataService

-`\Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\EzErpCustomerProfileDataService`
+`EzErpCustomerProfileDataService` (`Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\EzErpCustomerProfileDataService`)

-Concrete customer profile data service implementation using ERP as source for customer and contact data.
-Also uses eZ platform as source for account data and target for fallback data.
+is the concrete customer profile data service implementation using ERP as source for customer and contact data.
+It also uses the content model as source for account data and target for fallback data.

 ## DeprecatedCustomerMappingService

-`\Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\DeprecatedCustomerMappingService`
+`DeprecatedCustomerMappingService` (`Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\DeprecatedCustomerMappingService`)

-Concrete customer profile data service which implements the deprecated `AbstracCustomerService` to use with eZ Commerce components, which depend on the deprecated model.
+is the concrete customer profile data service which implements the deprecated `AbstracCustomerService` to use with eZ Commerce components, which depend on the deprecated model.

 ## Using customer profile data services in source code

 !!! caution

-    Please do **not** use the customerservice in any place, that can not access the session.
-An example will be a CLI tool, or processes that are happing in background - like sending out the order if customer payed via payment service provider.
+    Do not use the customer services in any place that cannot access the session.
+    An example would be a CLI tool, or processes that happen in background, like sending out the order if a customer paid via a payment service provider.

-To use a customer profile data service, e.g. the `EzErpCustomerProfileDataService`, you might inject the service into your method resp. using the Symfony DIC.
+To use a customer profile data service, e.g. the `EzErpCustomerProfileDataService`, you can inject the service into your method using Symfony DIC.

 ``` php
 /** @var \Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\CustomerProfileDataServiceInterface $customerProfileDataService */